 To tailor-make your tour or for a personalised quotation call 01943 605999.

 Day 1 - Carlisle is an historic Roman city situated close to the Scottish border.
-Here, you can visit the Linton Tweeds Visitor Centre & Mill Shop, the Cathedral or the Castle, where Mary Queen of Scots’ was imprisoned.
+Visit the Linton Tweeds Visitor Centre & Mill Shop, the Cathedral or the Castle, where Mary Queen of Scots’ was imprisoned.

 Day 3 - Pitlochry which despite being one of the busiest Highland tourist towns in the summer, is in a lovely setting on the shores of the River Tummel and is overlooked by Ben y Vrackie.
 Pitlochry's main attraction is the fish ladder, part of the power station and dam which formed man-made Loch Faskally.
 The ladder allows salmon to swim up to their spawning grounds and you can watch them leaping spectacularly in the spring and summer.
 Blair Castle was the ancient seat of the Dukes and Earls of Atholl.
 The castle enjoys one of Scotland’s finest settings in the heart of Highland Perthshire.
 With its roots in the 13th century, Blair Castle’s history extends over some 740 years.
 Located at the gateway to the Grampian Mountains, on the route north to Inverness, the location was highly strategic.
 Today you can enjoy the wild beauty of the surrounding landscape but centuries ago it was a threatening and dangerous place.
 The House of Bruar is Scotland’s most prestigious country store and is ‘The Home of Country Clothing’.
 Comprehensive colour and understated style is carefully combined with practicality and has resulted in a collection of clothes of superb quality & cut.
 Dewars World of Whisky is also close-by.